-Before a student is authorized to use technological resources, the student and his/her parent/guardian shall sign and return the Acceptable Use Agreement specifying user obligations and responsibilities.
-In that agreement, the student and his/her parent/guardian shall agree not to hold Butte County Office of Education or any staff responsible for the failure of any technology protection measures, violations of copyright restrictions, or user mistakes or negligence.
+Before a student is authorized to use technological resources, the student and their parent/guardian shall sign and return the Acceptable Use Agreement specifying user obligations and responsibilities.
+In that agreement, the student and their parent/guardian shall agree not to hold Butte County Office of Education or any staff responsible for the failure of any technology protection measures, violations of copyright restrictions, or user mistakes or negligence.
 They shall also agree to indemnify and hold harmless Butte County Office of Education and personnel for any damages or costs incurred.

-Use of District Computers for Online Services/Internet Access
+Use of School Computers for Online Services/Internet Safety